 What increases my risk for urinary stones?

-- You do not drink enough liquids (especially water) each day.
+- Not drinking enough liquids (especially water) each day

 What are the signs and symptoms of ureteral stones?